 Real Student Anecdotes & What Worked

-I remember one student, let’s call her Maya, who submitted ED to her dream Ivy.
+I remember one student, let’s call her Maya, who submitted ED to her dream Ivy League.
 She was confident, sure of her school.
-But two weeks before November 1, she realized her supplemental essay didn’t clearly show why she chose that school; it just talked about business broadly.
+But two weeks before November 1, she realised her supplemental essay didn’t clearly show why she chose that school; it just talked about business broadly.
 We pivoted.
 Re-drafted in a weekend.
 She submitted and got in.

 Common Mistakes to Avoid